Gongsta/vSLAM-py/README.md

 03-20-2024: Initial commit for python.
 Project started in C++, but I transitioned to Python for ease of development.
 04-29-2024: Add working frontend for visual odometry.
 05-12-204: Add bundle adjustment.
-05-21-2024: Add benchmarking to track improvements in data (finally...).
+05-21-2024: Add benchmarking with TUM-RGBD dataset to track improvements in data (finally...).

 ### Benchmark
 The goal is to incrementally improve this SLAM system, while minimizing complexity, and guaranteeing real-time performance.